david-beauchesne/ThesePhD/chapitre4/chap4.md

 There are likely different dynamics at play in the Southern Gulf, such as waters with lowered alkalinity and salinity caused by the surface, seaward-flowing Gaspé Current.
 These waters have lower buffering capacities to decreasing pH and $\Omega_{A}$.
 Furthermore, the accumulation of metabolic carbon dioxide produced by rapid oxic degradation of organic matter in the sandy and permeable sediments of the Magdalen Shelf or in the Gaspé current could decrease $\Omega_{A}$ in the Southern Gulf (Starr and Chassé, *personal communication*).

-We thus divided the and their analysis between the Southern and Northern St. Lawrence.
+We thus divided their analysis between the Southern and Northern St. Lawrence.
 The St. Lawrence was divided along the 350m isobath on the southern slope of the Laurentian Channel, from the Cabot Strait to the tip of the Gaspé Peninsula.
 The $\Omega_A$ distribution in the Southern St. Lawrence was modeled using the exponential kriging model.

 We predicted $\Omega_A$ using $O_2$ for the Northern St. Lawrence.
 Whereas